-We are passionate about wool, knitting and design.
-We develop and manufacture yarns that support domestic textile production—designing, sourcing, dyeing and spinning our yarns within the USA.
-Our design team is committed to producing high-quality, sophisticated knitwear patterns for the modern handknitter, especially tailored for the wool yarns we create.
+At Brooklyn Tweed we are passionate about wool, knitting and design.
+We develop and manufacture breed-specific yarns that support domestic textile production—designing, sourcing, dyeing and spinning our yarns within the USA.
+Our design team is committed to producing high-quality, sophisticated knitwear patterns for the modern handknitter, specially tailored for the wool yarns we create.

 Our in-house design team values clean, contemporary design with an eye for superior craftsmanship and knitterly detail.
-We strive to bring our customers original patterns that are both intuitive and enjoyable to work.
-Our mission is to integrate history and tradition with new trends and modern techniques — and to offer superior pattern support to assist knitters in creating garments and accessories they will use and treasure for years.
+We strive to bring our customers original patterns that are thoughtfully considered, educational, and enjoyable to work.
+Our aim is to integrate history and tradition with new trends and modern techniques — and to offer superior pattern support to assist knitters in creating garments and accessories they will use and treasure for years.

-Our yarns start here—on the sprawling plains of Johnson County, Wyoming
+Our woolen-spun yarns start here—on the sprawling plains of Johnson County, Wyoming

 The Targhee-Columbia sheep grow a soft, full-bodied fleece with beautiful crimp and bounce

 Each year, in the spring, the flocks receive their annual shearing

 Fresh fleeces are snugly baled, before they begin their journey to Texas for cleaning

 Clean wool travels to Pennsylvania for fleece-dyeing.
 17 bright, solid colors form as the base ingredients for our unique palette of heathers

 Dyed bales travel to New Hampshire, and it's time for spinning